abadid/cmsc424-spring2018/project3/readme.md

 * **addPerson(*all person attributes*):** Add a person with the specified values for all attributes of that person.

 * **getMatchedPeople(id):** Get the top 5 matches for a specific person via id.

+We will be testing each of these methods individually that they produce the output as specified for each method (seen in comments above each method) on a database with different people and matches that we make.
+The data we test it on will be exactly the same as the form we have given to you in person.sql only be different in the actual values.

 ## **Part 3: Match.java: Back-end + DB (10 points)**